dart-lang/site-www/src/tools/build_runner.md

 The build_runner commands work with _builders_—packages
-that use the [Dart build system][build] to specify how to generate output files from input files.
+that use the [Dart build system][build] to generate output files from input files.
 For example, the [json_serializable][] and [built_value_generator][]
-packages define builders.
+packages define builders that generate Dart code.

+Although the Dart build system is a good alternative to [reflection][] (which has performance issues) and macros (which Dart's compilers don't support), it can do more than just read and write Dart code.
+For example, the [sass_builder][] package implements a builder that generates `.css` files from `.scss` and `.sass` files.

 ## Setting up build_runner